flutter/website/src/docs/development/ui/splash-screen/android-splash-screen.md

 ---
-title: Adding a splash screen and launch screen to an Android app
+title: Adding a splash screen to your mobile app
-short-title: Add a splash screen
+short-title: Splash screens
-description: Learn how to add a splash screen and launch screen to your Android app.
+description: Learn how to add a splash screen to your mobile app.
 ---

 {% asset
 development/ui/splash-screen/android-splash-screen/splash-screens_header.png
 class="mw-100" alt="Add Splash Screen Header" %}

-The beginning of a Flutter experience requires a brief wait while Dart initializes.
-Additionally, a full Flutter app requires standard Android app initialization time.
+Splash screens (also known as launch screens) provide a simple initial experience while your mobile app loads.
+They set the stage for your application, while allowing time for the app engine to load and your app to initialize.
+This guide teaches you how to use splash screens appropriately on iOS and Android.

+# iOS launch screen

+All apps submitted to the Apple App Store [must use an Xcode storyboard][] to provide the app's launch screen.

+The default Flutter template includes an Xcode storyboard named `LaunchScreen.storyboard` that can be customized as you see fit with your own assets.
+By default, the storyboard displays a blank image, but you can change this.
+To do so, open the Flutter app's Xcode project by typing `open ios/Runner.xcworkspace` from the root of your app directory.
+Then select `Runner/Assets.xcassets` from the Project Navigator and drop in the desired images to the `LaunchImage` image set.

+Apple provides detailed guidance for launch screens as part of the [Human Interface Guidelines][].

+# Android launch screen

 Flutter supports the display of a launch screen while your Android app initializes, and also supports the display of a splash screen while your Flutter experience initializes.
-This guide teaches you how to use launch screens and splash screens in an Android app with Flutter.

 {{site.alert.note}}
-  Strategies are available to minimize wait time related to Flutter initialization.
+  For apps that embed one or more Flutter screens within an existing Android experience, strategies are available to minimize wait time related to Flutter initialization.
 Consider [pre-warming a `FlutterEngine`][] and reusing a FlutterEngine throughout your app to avoid most wait time.
 {{site.alert.end}}

-## Android launch screen
+## Launch screen

 Every Android app requires initialization time while the operating system sets up the app's process.